Real weddings; J & R's COVID postponement story!

 Sometimes what I need is to read some real life experience to try and understand certain situations, so 'J' kindly answered a few questions that I asked her, to try and help brides who are also going through the same thing.

+So grab a cuppa, put your feet up and have a read.
 I hope her answers help with some of your questions and gives you that little bit of hope and support.

 You are not in this alone and if you need help, please feel free to contact me.